bu-ma415/Rstudents-group-project/README.md

 6-8 pages for context for individual question + analysis + graphs + discussion

-Motivation: large variety of different datatypes and there’s a lot of overlapping variables for each different city (so like violation type, location coordinates, comments, etc)
-- We did this because we knew we could join/merge the information into one cohesive dataset we can pull from

-We chose to do this because food inspection was an interesting topic of discussion that we all agreed we wanted to research
+We chose to do this because food inspection was an interesting topic of discussion that we all agreed we wanted to research.
+We agreed it would be great for this project because it has a large variety of different datatypes and there are of overlapping variables for each different city (so like violation type, location coordinates, comments, etc).
+This will allow us to do cross-city comparisons as well as inter-city analyses.

 Food establishment inspections dataset from health divisions of the department of inspectional services from
 - Boston